 - Social, Moral, Spiritual and Cultural (SMSC) elements

 - The BUILD qualities at the heart of our reward system:

-At Sixth Form PSHE is taught during their free periods, through online content and assemblies.
+At Sixth Form PSHE is presented during tutor time, through online content and assemblies.
 The PSHE curriculum for Sixth Form is currently being reviewed; at the beginning of each year, in 12 and 13, pupils complete a needs analysis questionnaire so that their curriculum is tailored to their needs, making their PSHE education more personalised.